Shaedul/SEE_Devops/README.md

 **Notes**:
 * User and password are the same: "admin".
-* In case these URLs cannot be reached, then try to fix it by restarting tomcat:
+* In case these URLs cannot be reached, then try to fix it by restarting tomcat: <br>

 ```sudo /opt/tomcat/bin/shutdown.sh
 sudo /opt/tomcat/bin/startup.sh
 ```
 #### Register the Runner for deploying to stage server

-1. Firstly, register the gilab-runner following command:
+1. Firstly, register the gilab-runner following command: <br>
 `sudo gitlab-runner register`

 2. Enter the requested information as follows: